-In a series of three exhibitions in the next two years, the MWW Research Association will present its projects to the general public, while offering a view of the entire spectrum of the collections.
-In addition to Martin Luther, whose legacy will be the focus of the first exhibition in Wolfenbüttel and whose name, to this day, remains synonymous with the Reformation, a major exhibition on Goethe’s “Faust” in 2018 will highlight another “fateful character” of Germany history.
-Starting in September 2017, an exhibition in Marbach will draw attention to a special social formation, “the family”, in particular, the scholarly family, which has come to symbolise the ambition to pass our cultural heritage on to future generations.
-All three exhibitions aim to demonstrate to what extent innovative research can shift our established view of things and times in new directions beyond the limits of institutions and historical eras.
+In a series of three exhibitions, the MWW Research Association presented its projects to the general public, while offering a view of the entire spectrum of the collections.
+In addition to Martin Luther, whose legacy was the focus of the first exhibition in Wolfenbüttel and whose name, to this day, remains synonymous with the Reformation, a major exhibition on Goethe’s “Faust” in 2018 highlighted another “fateful character” of Germany history.
+Starting in September 2017, an exhibition in Marbach drew attention to a special social formation, “the family”, in particular, the scholarly family, which has come to symbolise the ambition to pass our cultural heritage on to future generations.
+All three exhibitions demonstrated to what extent innovative research can shift our established view of things and times in new directions beyond the limits of institutions and historical eras.

 LUTHERMANIA.
 Angles On A CULT FIGURE